 Read Norm Augustine's full op-ed piece about National History Day® from the Wall Street Journal.

 North Country History Day 2017

 Fort Ticonderoga coordinates North Country History Day, serving students in Clinton, Essex, Franklin, Hamilton, St. Lawrence, and Warren counties in New York State.
 The 2017 North Country History Day Regional Contest will be held on Saturday, March 4, 2017, in the Deborah Clarke Mars Education Center at Fort Ticonderoga.
 The theme for the 2016-17 school year is "Taking a Stand in History."

 Students compete at two levels: Junior (students in grades 6-8) and Senior (students in grades 9-12).
 Students create entries in various categories: Historical Papers, Individual and Group Exhibits, Individual and Group Performances, Individual and Group Documentaries, and Individual and Group Websites.

 Students wishing to compete in North Country History Day must register by February 3, 2017.
-Online registration opens about a month in advance of the registration deadline.
+Registration is now open; see the links below.
 Students must attend school in Clinton, Essex, Franklin, Hamilton, St. Lawrence, or Warren counties or, if homeschooled, must reside in one of those six counties.